yesolakweon/yesolakweon.github.io/_pages/research.md

 4. "Political Contexts of the Age-orientation of the Welfare State." with <a href="https://koheisuzuki.weebly.com/" style="color: #82E0AA">Kohei Suzuki</a>

+5. "Status Threat and Public Opposition to Legislative Gender Quotas: Evidence from a Survey Experiment in South Korea." with <a href="https://jeonghyunkim.com" style="color: #82E0AA">Jeong Hyun Kim</a>

-5. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."
+6. "Electoral Systems and Policy Priorities in Advanced Industrial Democracies."